Roman siege engines: Scorpio

 The scorpio was a crossbow-like device that shot smaller arrows with deadly accuracy used both in the field and in sieges.
 They were so-named for their deadly, armor-piercing sting and could be operated by just one or two men.
 Scorpios were meant to kill and injure enemy troops, rather than break down enemy fortifications.
 Thanks to their smaller size, they could be mounted on or in siege towers.
-During the Siege of Amida, a scorpio-fired arrow killed the son of Grumbates, king of the Chionitae, when he was approaching the city to surrender.
+During the Siege of Amida in 359 AD, a scorpio arrow killed the son of Grumbates, king of the Chionitae, when he was approaching the city to surrender.

-There has been some research done into the existence of the self-loading, serial-fire scorpio or polybolos.
-Legionaries on either side would continuously keep turning cranks which turned a chain, which operated the various mechanisms to load and fire the catapult.
+There has been some research done into the existence of the self-loading, serial repeating scorpio or polybolos.
+Legionaries on either side would continuously keep turning cranks which turned a chain, which operated the various mechanisms to load and shoot the catapult.
 All that was needed was for another soldier to keep feeding in more arrows.

 Breaking the walls

 Battering ram

 Roman battering rams, or aries, were an effective weapon for breaking down an enemy's walls, as well as their morale.
 Under Roman law, any defenders who failed to surrender before the first ram touched their wall were denied any rights.
 The moment they heard the ram hit the wall, those inside the city knew that the siege proper had begun and there was no turning back.

 Josephus describes the battering ram used at Jotapata thus:

-It is an immense beam, similar to a ship’s mast, with one end covered with iron shaped into a ram’s head; hence its name.
+It is an immense beam, similar to a ship's mast, with one end covered with iron shaped into a ram's head; hence its name.
 It is suspended from another beam like a balance arm by cables around its middle, and this in turn is supported at both ends by posts fixed in the ground.
 It is drawn back by a huge number of men who then push it forward in unison with all their might so that it hits the wall with its iron head.
 There is no tower strong enough nor any wall thick enough to withstand repeated blows of this kind, and many cannot resist the first shock.

 Vitruvius in De Architectura Book X describes the construction and use of battering rams.

 For protection, a battering ram was suspended in a mobile shelter called a tortoise, or testudo.
 According to Vegetius, it was given this name because the ram would swing out of the shelter much like a tortoise's head comes out of its shell.
 Such shelters would provide the men within protection against missiles and incendiary devices.
 They were constructed from a framework of strong timbers with planks and wicker hurdles on the sides.
 The entire shelter would then be covered with a fireproof material such as uncured hides.
 According to Apollodorus of Damascus, the shelter should be fixed to the ground while the ram was being used to both prevent skidding and strain on the axles from the weight of the moving apparatus.
 This would also increase the strength of the impact on the walls.